PixTrack: Precise 6DoF Object Pose Tracking using NeRF Templates and Feature-metric Alignment

 \section{Related Work}

-RNNPose\cite{RNNPose} uses a paradigm of feature optimization and novel view rendering.
+RNNPose\cite{RNNPose} uses feature optimization and novel view rendering.
 Their method uses a CAD model of the object, from which the novel view is derived.
 NeRF rendered images are proven to be more representative of the object's projection than a CAD model that has limited resolution.

-Pose estimation using NeRFs was first demonstrated by iNeRF\cite{iNeRF}, which estimates the pose of a new view using gradient based optimization on image pixels rendered from the NeRF at a specified camera pose.
+Pose estimation using NeRFs\cite{mildenhall2020nerf} was first demonstrated by iNeRF\cite{iNeRF}, which estimates the pose of a new view using gradient based optimization on image pixels rendered from the NeRF at a specified camera pose.
 This method is non-feature based, limited to relatively small viewpoint changes and thus requiring a good initial estimate of the pose, and suffers from high inference latency which precludes online operation.
 Moreover, iNeRF only demonstrated operations on synthetic 360° (NeRF) and small baseline front facing real (LLFF) datasets.

 NeRF-Pose \cite{NeRFPose} uses NeRF templates, a pose regression DNN, and a RANSAC + PnP pose refinement step.
 This architecture suffers from limitations due to domain discrepancies between the weak supervision data used to train the pose-network and the NeRF generated images leading to suboptimal solutions which RANSAC+PnP struggles to refine.
 Our (PnP-free) method does not require training an auxiliary network to perform pose inference.
-Our evaluations also suggest the deep-feature metric alignment is much more robust that PnP+Ransac over 3D keypoints.
+Our evaluations also suggest the deep-feature metric alignment is much more robust than Ransac+PNP over 3D keypoints.

-OnePose\cite{OnePose} a one shot pose estimation from the query images directly is feature based, but does not exploit novel view synthesis.
-This adds the necessity to maintain a database of reference frames and their features.
+OnePose\cite{OnePose} a one shot pose estimation method from the query images directly is feature based, but does not exploit novel view synthesis.
+It also adds the necessity to maintain a database of reference frames and their features.
 This method also requires a human annotation of 2D keyframes, which our method doesn't require.

 Our approach is very close to \cite{wen2023bundlesdf}, which uses neural-rendering to optimize over 3D points SFM and depth, but our method adds a feature-metric alignment step that makes Pixtrack work optionally with just RGB images.